CROCODILE-CESM/CrocoDash/pr-68/_sources/index.rst.txt

 -------------

 1. Please see the :ref:`installation` page.
-2. Walk through our :ref:`walkthrough` for an easy introduction
+2. Walk through our :ref:`tutorial` for an easy introduction
-3. Check out our gallery of `demos <https://crocodile-cesm.github.io/CrocoGallery/>` for more use cases and cool features.
+3. Check out our `gallery of demos <https://crocodile-cesm.github.io/CrocoGallery/>`_ for more use cases and cool features.
-4. Check out our additional features: :ref:`features`

 .. toctree::